logzio/logzio-helm/charts/ezkonnect/README.md

 You can override the default values by creating your own `values.yaml` file and passing the `--values` or `-f` option to the Helm command.
 For example:

-`helm install [REALESE_NAME] logzio-helm/ezkonnect -n ezkonnect --create-namespace --values my_values.yaml`
+`helm install logzio-ezkonnect logzio-helm/ezkonnect -n ezkonnect --create-namespace --values my_values.yaml`

 Here, `my_values.yaml` is your custom configuration file.